 What do Certified Nursing Assistants do?

 Certified nursing assistants work under a nursing professional.
-In many settings, they care for patients who are ill, disabled, injured, or infirm.
-A CNA will take care and perform a variety of the basic tasks included in the care of these patients.
+In many settings, they care for patients who are ill, disabled, or injured.
+A CNA will provide a variety of tasks based on the individual needs of their loved one.

 How long does it take to become a CNA?

-The time it takes to become a CNA can often depend on the student’s dedication to learning the program.
+The time it takes to become a CNA can often depend on the student’s individual schedules.
 In Colorado, you can typically expect around 70 hours of time in a classroom and 20 hours of training in a clinic.
-This balance ensures you as a student are able to apply classroom learnings to clinical scenarios.
+This number can vary based on program type.

 Can a family member get paid to be a caregiver?